hadashiA/VitalRouter/README.md

 ## mruby scripting

+With VitalRouter, you can use commands to describe events in the game.
-It is very powerful if the publishing of commands can be controlled by external data.
+At this time, it is very powerful if the publishing of commands can be controlled by external data.

 For example, when implementing a game scenario, most of the time we do not implement everything in C# scripts.
 It is common to express large amounts of text data, branching, flag management, etc. in a simple scripting language or data format.